eson-schulz/rps-bot/README.md

 4. Setup a new database using the provided .sql file
 5. Change the variables at the beginning of rps_server.py
 6. Run rps_server.py

-### Ubuntu Installation

-Install MySQL using:

-    sudo apt-get install mysql-server

-Set up a root password, and remember for later.